Pfed-prog/Ceramic_Unstoppable/README.md

 }, [ethereum, ethAddresses]);
 ```

-Following successful auhentification we direct user to another page where he/she can create and update personal DID profile.
+Following successful authentication we direct user to another page where he/she can create and update personal DID profile.
 The file looks as:
 ```
 import './App.css';
 import { useEffect, useState} from 'react';